kudkudak/common-sense-prediction/README.md

 ## Setup

-0. (Optional if you want code) https://github.com/Lorraine333/ACL_CKBC
+0. (Optional if you want to run baselines) Clone https://github.com/Lorraine333/ACL_CKBC repository and add to your PYTHONPATH

-1. (Optional if you want to run baselines) Download data from http://ttic.uchicago.edu/~kgimpel/commonsense.html
+1. Go to any folder you wish to use as data and run `scripts/fetch_LiACL_data.sh`

-2. Make sure root folder is on PYTHONPATH
+2. Configure PYTHONPATH to include root folder of the project.
+Configure DATA_DIR to point to data directory

 ## Notes